heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 In this tutorial, you’ll learn how to clone a repository from your remote GitHub.com account to your local macOS computer with GitHub Desktop.

-This tutorial is intended for beginner users of GitHub Desktop.
+This tutorial is intended for new GitHub Desktop users.

 ## Background